iAbhishek91/google-cloud/Services/NW-02-cloud-load-balancing.md

 They are very responsive to health of the application, failover etc.

+LB do not require pre-warming as they are not hardware load balancer.

 ## Type of load balancing

 - Global Load balancing: Layer 7(application layer) load balancing.
 (HTTP(s))